Active Substance: adefovir dipivoxil

-Hepsera should not be used in people who may be hypersensitive (allergic) to adefovir dipivoxil or any of the other ingredients.
+Hepsera must not be used in people who are hypersensitive (allergic) to adefovir dipivoxil or any of the other ingredients.

 Why has Hepsera been approved?

-The Committee for Medicinal Products for Human Use (CHMP) decided that Hepsera’s benefits are greater than its risks for the treatment of chronic hepatitis B in adults with compensated liver disease with evidence of active viral replication, persistently elevated serum ALT levels and histological evidence of active liver inflammation and fibrosis, and in adults with decompensated liver disease.
-The Committee recommended that Hepsera be given marketing authorisation.
+The Committee for Medicinal Products for Human Use (CHMP) decided that Hepsera’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Hepsera

-The European Commission granted a marketing authorisation valid throughout the European Union for Hepsera to Gilead Sciences International Limited on 6 March 2003.
-The marketing authorisation was renewed on 6 March 2008.
+The European Commission granted a marketing authorisation valid throughout the European Union for Hepsera on 6 March 2003.

 For more information about treatment with Hepsera, read the package leaflet (also part of the EPAR) or contact your doctor or pharmacist.